Effective Bethe Ansatz for Spin-1 Non-integrable Models: Conclusion and Outlook

 Finally, exploring the synergy between the Effective Bethe Ansatz and quantum computing presents a forward-looking direction.
 Compared to generic variational circuits, the EBA ansatz contains fewer variational parameters and encodes integrability-based physical intuition.
 Encoding the Bethe ansatz on a quantum processor could enhance VQE approaches for lattice models, potentially offering advantages in convergence speed and resilience to noise compared to more generic circuits.
 This prospect is supported by recent quantum circuit implementations of the coordinate Bethe ansatz \cite{Dyke:2021vkq,VanDyke:2021nuz,Li:2022czv,Raveh:2024llj} and the algebraic Bethe ansatz \cite{Sopena:2022ntq,Ruiz:2023rew,Ruiz:2025qmt}, to which the variationally optimized effective Bethe roots can be directly transcribed.
 This may open the path to studying quantum many-body dynamics on quantum simulators.
+On a quantum device, the exponential overhead of classical EBA may be circumvented: mapping each spin-$1/2$ site to a qubit (with spin-$1$ site embeded into the subspace of two qubits), the Bethe state is estimated to be prepared by a parametrized circuit of depth ${\cal O}(ML)$ \cite{Ruiz:2025qmt} using only $L$ qubits for spin-$1/2$ chains, and energy gradients are computed exactly via the parameter-shift rule in $2M$ circuit evaluations.
+This reduces the per-iteration cost from $O(KL 2^L)$ (classical) to $O(KML)$ measurements, an potential exponential speedup in the system size $L$.
 By preparing approximate eigenstates obtained via the EBA and simulating real-time evolution, one could probe spectral properties, dynamical correlation functions, and thermalization dynamics in non-integrable regimes, thereby bridging approximate analytical insights with the programmable capabilities of quantum simulation platforms.